Robert Briscoe (politician): Jewish refugees, Irish neutrality, and the foundation of the State of Israel

-After the Second World War Briscoe acted as a special advisor to Menachem Begin in the transformation of Irgun from a paramilitary group to a parliamentary political movement in the form of Herut in the new Israeli state; the party later became Likud.
-Briscoe had already been a key figure in the formation in his own Fianna Fáil party out of the Anti-treaty IRA post Irish independence but not before a bitter Civil War, he prompted Menachem Begin to make the transition immediately after the Altalena Affair in order to avoid a similar civil conflict.
+After the Second World War, Briscoe acted as a special advisor to Menachem Begin in the transformation of Irgun from a paramilitary organisation into the Herut political party (later Likud) in the new State of Israel.
+Briscoe had already been a key figure in the formation of the Fianna Fáil political party out of the Anti-treaty IRA after Irish independence, but not before a bitter and fratricidal Civil War, which Briscoe had grown over the years and with the benefit of hindsight to deeply regret.
+Briscoe accordingly persuaded Menachem Begin, immediately after the Altalena Affair, to make the transition without further delay and to seek to enter the Knesset.
+By doing this, Briscoe may have prevented an Irish-style civil war from taking place in Israel.

-Political career
+Later life

-He served in Dáil Éireann for 38 years and was elected 12 times in the Dublin South and from 1948, Dublin South-West constituencies – from the 6th Dáil to the 17th Dáil.
-He retired at the 1965 election, being succeeded by his son, Ben who served for a further 37 years.
+Briscoe retired from the 17th Dáil before the 1965 election, being succeeded by his son, Ben who served for a further 37 years.
 In 1956, Briscoe became the first Jewish Lord Mayor of Dublin, although he was not the first Jewish Mayor in Ireland.
 That title belongs to William Annyas, who was elected Mayor of Youghal, County Cork in 1555.
 Briscoe was Dublin's first Jewish Lord Mayor, although Lewis Wormser Harris was elected Lord Mayor in 1876, but died before assuming office.
 Briscoe served a one-year term and was re-elected in 1961.
-After learning of a Jewish Lord Mayor from Dublin, Yogi Berra allegedly said, "Only in America!"
-His son Ben Briscoe was also a Fianna Fáil TD, and he too served as Lord Mayor of Dublin from 1988 to 1989.
+In this capacity, he often travelled abroad to negotiate trade deals in behalf of the Irish Republic and was famously photographed lighting a menorah in New York City.
+After being told that the Lord Mayor of Dublin was Jewish, Yogi Berra allegedly joked, "Only in America!"

+Death and legacy

 His memoir, For the Life of Me, was published in 1958.
+He died 29 May 1969 and, following an Orthodox Jewish funeral, he was buried at Dolphins Barn Jewish Cemetery in Dublin.

+In later years, his son Ben Briscoe opposed the messianic cult of personality surrounding now disgraced former Taoiseach Charles Haughey during the 1980s, which Ben Briscoe compared to a "Fascist Dictatorship" forcibly imposed upon Fianna Fáil.
+Briscoe accordingly helped lead the discontented anti-Haughey faction within Fianna Fáil, which included Charlie McCreevy.
+Like his father before him, Ben Briscoe, too, served as Lord Mayor of Dublin from 1988 to 1989 and described winning the election as one of the proudest moments of his entire life.

-The Emerald Isle Immigration Center in New York has devoted a special award in his name called the Robert Briscoe award.
-The group celebrates the close relationship between Jewish and Irish communities in New York and honours Jewish New Yorkers who have helped support immigration in the United States.
+The Emerald Isle Immigration Center in New York City has devoted a special prize called the Robert Briscoe Award.
+The group celebrates the historically very close relationship between Jewish and Irish communities in New York City and honours Jewish New Yorkers who have helped support immigration in the United States.
 The 2016 Award Winners were Queens Borough President Melinda Katz and Deborah King, director of SEIU 1199's training and employment funds.
-Previous winners have included former New York Mayor Ed Koch, former Gov. Eliot Spitzer and U.S. Senator Charles Schumer.
+Previous winners have included former New York Mayor Ed Koch, disgraced former Gov. Eliot Spitzer, and U.S. Senator Charles Schumer.